Last Updated on April 19, 2023

 Puppies not only require more input financially but also more attention; however, most people prefer to buy young puppies, and so demand drives prices higher.

-Like most dog breeds, Corgi females are easier to train because they are more focused.
+Like most dog breeds, female Corgis are easier to train because they are more focused.
 Then again, spaying is more expensive than neutering.
-So, for the owner, gender doesn’t really affect the price of your Corgi too much.
+So, for the owner, gender doesn’t really affect the price of this breed too much.

-Coat colors also have an effect on the price people pay for their Corgis.
+Coat colors also have an effect on how much people pay for this breed.
 Trends in Corgi coat colors sometimes change, and then people only want puppies in that specific color.

 The higher the demand for these color combinations, the rise in market prices.